U9 Worcester Bosch fault code on boiler meaning & how to fix it

 This could lead to very hot water leaving the taps, which can cause your Worcester Bosch boiler to heat up.

-If caught in time, an engineer may be able to remove limescale without having to replace the heat exchanger unit.
+If caught in time, an engineer may be able to remove limescale without having to replace the heat exchanger unit or worse get a new boiler.

 This is known as a flush.
 This involves sending special chemicals through the heating system in order to dissolve limescale often called a central heating inhibitor or silencer.